ameliejyc/near-enough/README.md

 # [NEAR enough](https://ameliejyc.github.io/near-enough) - a wisdom of the crowd guessing game!

 This README is for the front end React code.
-Check out the README in `./contract` for the contract AssemblyScript code.
+Check out the README in `./contract` to learn more about the contract methods.

 # What is it?

-NEAR enough is a personal project made to practice building smart contracts in AssemblyScript, exposing methods through a front end, transferring NEAR and developing experience with NEAR build processes.
+NEAR enough is a personal project made to help me learn how to:

+- build smart contracts in AssemblyScript
+- expose contract methods through a front end
+- transfer NEAR
+- develop experience with NEAR

+It was built for the NEAR bootcamp Jan 2021.

 # How is it made?

 I started building the contract using [near-sdk-as Starter Kit](https://github.com/Learn-NEAR/starter--near-sdk-as).
 After that I took some parts from a [create-near-app] to bootstrap a front end quickly.
 The whole thing was very fun.

+# What does it do?

+It's a game where participants guess the weight of an animal.
+They pay 0.1 NEAR for the luxury.
+All guesses are stored and the average is calculated at the end of the game.
+The winner is the closest to the average, and receives all the money in the pool.

 # Todo

 - I had problems with AssemblyScript number types.
 Specifically generating dates and random numbers.
 As a result I pass these values from JS to the contract (e.g. in `makeGuess`) as it was giving me less grief than doing it in AS, but I would like to refactor this in future.
 - Currently starting and ending games is a manual process made by the contract owner.
 I would like this to be automated, e.g. games start and end at certain times every week.
-I have no idea how to do this yet.
+I have no idea how to do this.
 - I'm not accounting for transaction fees properly in the end game when I transfer winnings to the winner.
-I need to investigate more how I should be covering my costs.
+I need to investigate more how I should be covering costs.
 - Add some kind of success messaging when a guess is successfully submitted.
 - Convert JS to TS.
 Should have done this from the start but I was too eager to see things working.
 - Write more contract unit tests, plus integ tests and UI tests.